GEAAQUA-UEMS/Removal_of_watershed_intersection_by_hierarchical_difference/README.md

 Semi-automated script for QGIS that generates exclusive contribution areas, automating the hierarchical difference between overlapping polygons and prioritizing areas of higher elevation.
 It is especially useful in hydrological and limnological studies for environmental monitoring with multiple sampling points.

 ## Authors
-Henrique Ledo Lopes Pinho,
+- Henrique Ledo Lopes Pinho
-Jéssica Bassani de Oliveira,
+- Jéssica Bassani de Oliveira
-Yzel Rondon Súarez
+- Yzel Rondon Súarez

 ## How to reference